andymikulski/rebar/README.md

   var controlPanelHTML =
     Rebar.div(
       Rebar.ul(
-        // Use an IIFE to return a string or Rebar command (function() {
+        // Use an IIFE to return a Rebar string (function() {
           var list = '';